zen-out/code_clarity/README.md

 ## How do we make code straightfoward?

-### Break things down, this is a bit like... writing cantonese letters. the more you do it, the better you get.
+### Break things down, this is a bit like... writing. the more you do it, the better you get.

 ### slow down. it takes a while. practice the right things. draw out the outline of the code. study the architecture and the organization.